-Earth & Geographic Sciences School of Health and Natural Sciences
+Earth and Geographic Sciences School of Health and Natural Sciences

 Earth Systems Science (GEOG 1000)